Pantonym/DV300_Term1/README.md

 }
 ```
 4. Warehouse Overview Page - Individual Warehouse Information (Group Mate Responsibility: Nico & Glen)
 * Dynamic cards are used to generate the output for each of the warehouses.
-There are also three buttons, each of which sends a parameter to the URL which changes which set of the cards are displayed, therefore the suer is able to see each warehouse's information.
+There are also three buttons, each of which sends a parameter to the URL which changes which set of the cards are displayed, therefore the user is able to see each warehouse's information.
 It also saves the active warehouse to SessionStorage for use in other files.
 ```
 <button (click)="warehouseChange3()" class="btnWarehouse button-80" role="button"><a routerLink="/warehouses/1" routerLinkActive="active"> Agent Bigears: 003
 </a></button>